ferd/ReVault/USAGE.md

 ```

 This explicitly allows the `beta` certificate to synchronize the music directory.
-Restart the initial node and re-try seeding.
+Restart the initial node and retry seeding.
 It should look like the following:

 ```
 $ ./_build/prod/bin/revault_cli remote-seed -dirs music -node beta@vps.ferd.site -peer alpha